13 New Year’s Resolutions That Finally Work—Here’s the Method

 What gets measured gets repeated.

-Instead of keeping progress in your head, you make it visible:
+Instead of trying to keep track of progress in your head, make it visible:

 - Use a simple habit tracker